-Percen Signif tage icant Numbe Observ r of ations
+Percen Signif Number of Observations

 1974 1978 1974 1978

 School Attributes 59 48 27 98

 Teacher Attributes 54 36 28 80

-Student Attributes 100 73 6 1 64
+Student Attributes 100 73 6 64

-TABLE 7: COMPARISON OF 1974 AND 1978 REVIEWS
+TABLE 6: COMPARISON OF 1974 AND 1978 REVIEWS

 Sources: For the 1974 review, Simmons and Alexander's Table 2, p.
-350, op.cit., and for the 1978 review, tables 2, 3, and 4 above.
+350, op.cit., and for the 1978 review, tables 2, 3, & 4 above.

-1. The Simmons and Alexander review focusses on the School and Teacher Attributes in each study; thus 6 is not an accurate account of the number of student attributes actually measured in those studies.
+The Simmons and Alexander review focusses on the School and Teacher Attributes in each study; thus 6 is not an accurate account of the number of student attributes actually measured in those studies.

-and controlled experiments.26 Two illustrations of promising experiments are underway in Nicaragua and the Philippines to examine the effects of radio and textbooks on achievement.27 Second, available data on some of the studies should be reanalyzed to obtain more meaningful comparisons.
+Two lines of future work are needed for the selection of the more important variables for policymaking.
+First, the most strongly supported relationships among the school characteristics are the most promising in terms of either increasing achievement or reducing costs.
+Their real influence should be assessed through carefully designed pilot projects and controlled experiments.
+Two illustrations of promising experiments are under way in Nicaragua and the Philippines to examine the effects of radio and textbooks on achievement.
+Second, available data on some of the studies should be reanalyzed to obtain more meaningful comparisons.
 For example, the classroom as a unit of analyzing seems to be more suitable than the student for testing teacher effects, if the teacher is dealing with the class group as a whole.
 Attention to factors affecting achievement of low SES students should be a priority, given the evidence from Thailand for example, which suggests substantive differences between effects of variables on different SES levels.
 This is supported by analysis of United States and Latin American data.
 Rural and urban differences should also be explored.
 Work is also needed to standardize the definitions used for similar variables, as well as to discuss the policy implications of the statistical methods, like path analysis and longitudinal data sets used for estimating parameters.
 Finally, cross tabulation and residuals might be computed for studies with large samples to study high performing schools for non-linearities or threshold effects.